 Mobile devices, including cell phones, Iphones and tablets, Google Glass, WiFi, smart classrooms, self-driving cars: these are all examples of technologies currently in use.
-This course would function to introduce political science majors and non-majors to the primary role that technology has assumed in shaping human interactions.
-Given technology's prevalence and student association with it, this course should enlighten students to the uses of technology beyond mere description.
-Through the assigned readings, lectures, discussions and in-class presentations, students will begin to understand the following: technology's historical roots; the necessity of technology and how technology has changed and developed over time.
-In addition, students will, by the end of the semester, be able to assess technology in political terms, balancing its positive and negative effects.
-Prerequisite: Sophomore Status
+This course would function to introduce political science majors and non-majors to the primary role that technology has assumed in

-PS/PH 330 3 Conflict and Cooperation
+PS 330 3 Conflict and Cooperation

 This interdisciplinary course seeks to respond to the question "Can't we all get along?"
 Sources of investigation for this course will be drawn from the disciplines of ethics, sociology and political science and will cover a wide range of times, ages and cultures.
 This course will focus specifically upon the concept of obligation and try to identify the types of obligations which exist between individuals, between groups and individuals, and between a government and its citizens.
 The course will examine the unique interest of individuals, groups and governments which lead them to ignore their obligations and engage in conflict.
 Finally, a clearer understanding of the conditions of conflict will help students garner insight into both the resolution of conflict and fostering of cooperation.
+Cross listed with PH 330 and its domestic and global impacts.
+Class discussions will define terrorism in relation to its historical roots.
+Distinctions will be made between left-wing and right-wing terrorism, and a sociology of terrorism organizations of both types will be presented.
+In addition, the broad range of efforts that have been used to combat terrorism will also be addressed.
+The overall intention is for students to acquire an understanding of the role of violence for political and non-political ends.
+Prerequisite: Upper division status or permission of instructor.